MFHIITP/Judge0-Kepler/FarshidReadme.md

 This code is restructured and modified, especially in the main running portions, and is different from the original code of judge0.
 The judge0.conf, docker-compose.yml and the Dockerfiles are completely changed.
-Added the new NGINX file, nginx.conf, and incresed the number of containers for the server to 3 from 1.
+Added the new NGINX file, nginx.conf, and increased the number of containers for the server to 3 from 1.
 Please whosoever cloning this ensure that you either have docker desktop in your machine, or you are using WSL in your system.
 If you are using WSL in your system, run the start commands for docker immediately, no need for any modifications.
 Start wsl and start docker.